Susan R. Bailey, MD

 Prior to her presidency, Dr. Bailey's TMA record included terms as speaker and vice speaker of the TMA House of Delegates and terms as chair of the TMA Council on Communication and TMA Medical Student Section.

-For nearly 20 years Dr. Bailey has been active at the county level as well through her involvement with the Tarrant County Medical Society where she served as president and chair of the society’s board of trustees.
+For more than 20 years Dr. Bailey has been active at the county level as well through her involvement with the Tarrant County Medical Society where she served as president and chair of the society's board of trustees.

 Dr. Bailey is an allergist in private practice at Fort Worth Allergy and Asthma Associates.
 She previously served as an associate consultant in the Department of Pediatrics at the Mayo Clinic in Rochester, Minn.
 She is board-certified in allergy and immunology, and pediatrics and has been awarded the title of Distinguished Fellow of the American College of Allergy, Asthma, and Immunology.

 Dr. Bailey received her medical degree from Texas A&M Health Science Center College of Medicine and later was appointed to the A&M Board of Regents by then Gov. George W. Bush.
 In 2016 she was recognized as a Distinguished Alumnus of Texas A&M University, a prestigious award given by the Association of Former Students to fewer than 300 of the university's almost 450,000 graduates in its 140 year history.
 She completed her residency in general pediatrics and her fellowship in allergy/immunology at Minnesota's Mayo Graduate School of Medicine.